 Fourth, if your injury requires a cast, a brace, traction, or other appliance, save it or take photographs of it.

 Fifth, keep a notebook or diary of how you are affected on a daily basis as a result of your injuries.
 Record what you feel in terms of pain and how the injuries affect your everyday life.
 These small details are extremely important and you may not remember them a year later as accurately and completely as you experienced them if you do not write them down now.

-Can I still hold the other driver responsible for my injuries even though he/she didn’t get charged with a traffic or criminal offense?
+Can I still hold the other driver responsible for my injuries even though they didn’t get charged with a traffic offense?